WordPress/create-block-theme/README.md

 To use the latest release of the Create Block Theme plugin on your WordPress site: install from the plugins page in wp-admin, or [download from the WordPress.org plugins repository](https://wordpress.org/plugins/create-block-theme).

+There will be a new panel accessible from the WordPress Editor, which you can open by clicking on a new icon to the right of the "Save" button, at the top of the Editor.

-In the WordPress Admin Dashboard, under Appearance there will be a new page called:
+In the WordPress Admin Dashboard, under Appearance there will also be a new page called "Create Block Theme".

--   Create Block Theme

 ### Step 2: Styles and templates customizations

-Make changes to your site styles and templates using the Site Editor.
+Make changes to your site styles, fonts and templates using the Editor.

 ### Step 3: Save

-Still in the WordPress dashboard, navigate to "Appearance" -> "Create Block Theme" section.
-Select one of the available options and then, if necessary, add the details for the theme here.
+Still in the WordPress Editor, navigate to the Create Block Theme menu at the top of the Editor.

+To simply save recent changes made in the Editor to the currently active theme or export the theme:

+- Select "Save Changes" to save any recent changes to the currently active theme.
+- Select "Export Zip" to export the theme as a zip file.

+To edit the theme metadata:

+- Select "Theme Info" to edit the metadata for the theme.
 These details will be used in the style.css file.

+To create a new theme, child theme, or style variation, select "Create Theme" to access the following options for the currently active theme:

-Click the "Generate" button to save the theme.
+- "Clone Theme" to create a copy of the active theme.
+- "Create Child Theme" to create a child theme of the active theme.
+- "Create Theme Variation" to create a style variation.
+- "Export Theme" to export the theme as a zip file.
+- "Export Child Theme" to export a child of the currently active theme as a zip file.
+- "Create Blank Theme" to create a new, blank theme with no styles or templates.

+To inspect the active theme's theme.json contents:

+- Select "Inspect Theme JSON"

+Many of these options are also available under the older, deprecated Create Block Theme page under Appearance > Create Block Theme.

+To install and uninstall fonts:

+- Install and activate a font from any source using the WordPress Font Library.
+- Select "Save Changes" to save all of the active fonts to the currently active theme.
+These fonts will then be activated in the theme and deactivated in the system (and may be safely deleted from the system).
+- Any fonts that are installed in the theme that have been deactivated with the WordPress Font Library will be removed from the theme.

 ## How to Contribute